 Stage 3: Nurturing and Sales Context

 This stage is where most firms get stuck.
 They may sort of have a basic lead lifecycle, but it’s about routing, not conversation rates (Stage 4).
 They start to build a few drip campaigns, but nothing that matches “lead nurturing.”
-Some firms will try to move into Stage 4 and may or may not have success there, but eventually they all have to go back to Stage 3.
+Some firms will try to move into Stage 4 and may or may not have success there, but eventually, they all have to go back to Stage 3.
 A few times I’ve seen firms reach Stage 4 or even into Stage 5, but demand generation never did much in Stage 3, so there is a giant gap in program capability.
 Avoid this pit and think hard about nurturing.
 Marketing should build the capability to automate the company’s story.
 Your team has solid automation skills, now build out drips.
-I’ve written about how to build nurturing here and here.

-LeadMD’s survey showed 18% of respondents had above average skills.
-I would argue that’s about where Nurturing pros are.
+If you feel you only have above average skills, I would argue that’s about where Nurturing pros are.
 They understand the logic and system enough to whiteboard nurturing and plug in content.
 Marketing will get better at it, so don’t fret about AB testing on your first five tries.

 What happens in Stage 3 is that Nurturing programs get developed and Marketing Ops should provide increasing amount of information to sales on what a lead is doing before MQL and afterwards.
 Team alignment discussions should focus on how to explain lead behavior to salespeople and what types of long term programs Marketing has setup.
 The more of that you can automate, the better.